dfguan/purge_dups/README.md

 bin/get_seqs dups.bed $asm > purged.fa 2> hap.fa
 ```

+## Limitation

+- Read depth cutoffs calculation: the coverage cutoffs can be larger for a low heterozygosity species, which causes the purged assembly size smaller than expected.
+In such a case, please use script/hist_plot.py to make the histogram plot and set coverage cutoffs manually.
+- Repeats: purge_dups has a limited ability to process repeats.

 ## Contact

 Wellcome to use, you can use github webpage to report an issue or email me dfguan9@gmail.com with any advice.